 The drive finishes near Fort Grey on the main road from Tibooburra.
-Here, you could choose to do the easy Wells walk.
+Here, you could choose to do Wells and Sturt's tree walking track.
 Or you could stay overnight at Fort Grey campground before heading home the next day.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.